Marvellous Melbourne: Locations

-Charles Cozens Spencer
+Cosens Spencer

-Charles Cozens Spencer migrated from New York in 1903, residing in Sydney.
-Spencer's Films opened a theatre in 1913, three years after Marvellous Melbourne's debut.
-Located at 100 St Kilda Road, now stands the State Theatre that was first opened in 1984.
+Cosens Spencer began his career in the film industry by screening movies.
+He migrated from New York in 1903, residing in Sydney.
+In 1905 he began showing imported films at the Lyceum Theatre.
+In 1913, three years after Marvellous Melbourne's debut he opened a theatre at 100 St Kilda Road, later the site of the State Theatre which opened in 1984.
 Spencer aimed films towards the middle-and-working-class audiences through soundtrack and advertising.
-He was also known for his production of bushranger films like Captain Midnight - The Bush King and The Life and Adventures of John Vane, The Notorious Australian Bushranger.
-He began his career in the film industry by screening movies.
-Starting In 1923 he had moved with his wife Senora Spencer to a Ranch where seven years later he would drown himself after fatally shooting his store man and wounding another on the 10f September 1930, leaving his estate to the "Orphanages of Sydney".
+He was also known for his production of bushranger films like Captain Midnight, the Bush King and The Life and Adventures of John Vane, the Notorious Australian Bushranger.
+He left Australia in 1919 and in 1923 moved with his wife, "Senora Spencer", to a ranch where seven years later he drowned himself after fatally shooting his storeman and wounding another on 10 September 1930, leaving his estate to the "Orphanages of Sydney".

 Transport

 The film acts as a glimpse to the past and the infrastructure that helped it move into the metropolis it is today.
 Throughout the film, various forms of public and private transport are shown.
 Particularly the rail system that was developed 20 years before the film's premiere, enabled Ernst Higgins to create the point-of-view shots.
 With the establishment of electric trams by the North Melbourne Electric Tramway & Lighting Company, electric trams were operating by 1906 spreading across the city by 1910.
 At the time of filming, Melbourne Tramway & Omnibus Company owned the monopoly over the tram network of the city.
 Other forms of public transport shown in Marvellous Melbourne include the trains of Richmond station.
 As shown in the scenes of Richmond station, steam locomotive were the main choice of railway locomotives for the city's rail network.